 The Inland Border Facility will not be used as a lorry park for traffic management.
 Initial strategic traffic modelling assessments have taken place which show no significant impacts as a result of the scheme.
 Further traffic modelling is ongoing and will be reported in detail in the Transport Assessment.
 Modelling is being undertaken for multiple junctions in the vicinity of the Inland Border Facility (IBF) site.

-DfT will be working closely with Highways England to manage the Strategic Road Network, and Kent County Council to manage the local road network, when the site is in operation.
+HMRC will be working closely with Highways England to manage the Strategic Road Network, and Kent County Council to manage the local road network, when the site is in operation.

 When the site is operational, there will be regular monitoring and reporting of potential traffic effects on neighbouring roads caused by vehicles travelling to and from the site.
 Where necessary, mitigation will be implemented through an Operational Management Plan (OMP)